What Causes Dry Eyes And Can It Be Prevented? | Eye Love Cares

 Medications that cause dry eyes

 Antihistamines block histamine receptors.
 While antihistamines can improve the symptoms of allergies, they are also known to reduce the production of mucus and tears overall.
 This reduction is what causes dry eyes.
-Although newer formulas of antihistamines have been improved enough to overcome the dry eye side effects, the older version of antihistamines is used in many over the counter medications that treat other issues.
-Medications treating colds, diarrhea, and nasal decongestants may also have an antihistamine in them, and that is what causes dry eyes.
+Although newer formulas of antihistamines have been improved enough to overcome the dry eye side effects, the older version of antihistamines are used in many over the counter medications that treat other issues.
+Medications treating colds, diarrhea, and also nasal decongestants may also have an antihistamine in them, and that is what causes dry eyes.

 While diuretics reduce the amount of salt and water in your body, it also changes the formula of your tears.
+Diuretics increase the water output of your body and dry you out overall, meaning they also dry out your eyes.

 Related: Dry Eye Syndrome